xinyutan/omscs-voice-cloning/README.md

 LibriSpeech.

-Need to convert the audios to its Mel-specturam.
+Need to convert the audios to its Mel-spectogram.